ICIQ/iciq.github.io/README.md

 ```
 Notice that, I have locked the Jekyll version to `~>2.5.3`.
 If you want to use Jekyll version 3.0.0 or above, you may need to tweak the code a little bit.

+If you encounter the missing credentials error for the `twitter_feed` plugin, you may need to export environmental variables `TWIT_KEY`, `TWIT_SECRET`, `TWIT_TOK` and `TWIT_TOK_SECRET` before running the jekyll server.
+All the credentials of the Twitter plugin should be accessible from the TWitter account used for the site.

+By default, the local build should be accessible at `http://127.0.0.1:4000` on your internet browser.

 Authorships of posts before Feb 10th, 2016
 =========================================